 Megan Clark Torrey,

-Executive Director, email@example.com
+Chief Executive Officer, email@example.com

-Education Director, firstname.lastname@example.org
+Education and Special Projects Director, firstname.lastname@example.org